MetaMask/metamask-docs/wallet/how-to/connect/set-up-sdk/mobile/android.md

 #### 4.2.
 Use a ViewModel

-To connect your dapp to MetaMask using a ViewModel, first create a ViewModel that injects the `ethereum` provider object, then add wrapper functions for each Ethereum method you wish to call.
+To connect your dapp to MetaMask using a ViewModel, create a ViewModel that injects the `ethereum` provider object, then add wrapper functions for each Ethereum method you wish to call.

 :::note info